NielsSkovgaard/starwars/README.md

 **Get single planet by name**

-The search is case-sensitive and needs to match exactly (i.e. no partial matches).
+The search is case-insensitive and needs to match exactly.
 <pre>
 <b><u>Request</u></b>
 GET http://localhost:8080/planets/name/Some unknown planet